dcompre1/Cuisine-Cruiser/README.md

-# README
+# Cuisine Cruiser
-# Random Recipe Generator

-This recipe generator is made for hungry users looking to try a random recipe.
+Cuisine Cruiser is a recipe generator made for hungry users looking to try something new.
 The generator uses TheMealDB API to provide a list of ingredients, instructions, and a youtube tutorial if available to help the user prepare their dish.
-The program also allows for the user to input preferences like their diet specifications or location.
+The program also allows for the user to input preferences like their diet specifications or location to find a recipe that better fits their tastes.

 # Install These Libraries:
 * pandas
 * sqlalchemy
 * requests
+* coverage

 # How to Run:
 * python3 generator.py